 When I launched my website in November 2016 I included a blog, Just Sayin’.
 I didn’t actually plan to use it that much but then days later Trump was elected.
 Surprise!
 Suddenly there seemed quite a lot to talk about.
 I blogged actively for 8 or 9 months.
 It was fun, but eventually I pulled back.
 Work and life were busy and demanded my attention.

-I’ve retained a few of the more notable posts during that first phase of my blog.
-You’ll find them at Just Sayin’ Classic, a handle I borrowed from Coca-Cola!
+I’ve weeded out that early blog retaining a few of the more notable posts during that first phase of my blog — I call it Just Sayin’ Classic, a handle I borrowed from Coca-Cola!
+Check it out.

 Just Sayin’ 2.0